-RITE is a demand for transparency and accountability.
+RITE is a demand for Integrity, transparency and accountability.

 Over the last 30 years pesticide corporations have developed successful 'extension strategies' to maintain and increase sales.
 Build business.
 This is how corporations should work.
 The result of this, is that today, pesticides like Roundup can be sprayed ON our food.
 Not just on our soil.
 Not just on our weeds.
 On our food.

-When pesticides are sprayed on our staple foods, wheat, oats, rye, corn, animal feed, soy, canola and other oilseed crops, the amount of pesticides in our body cumulatively increases.
+When pesticides are sprayed on our staple foods, wheat, oats, rye, corn, animal feed, soy, canola and other oilseed crops, the amount of pesticides in the body cumulatively increases.

-The international pesticide toxicity assessment agencies - US Environmental Protection Agency, the World Health Organisation and the European Commission - declare our permitted pesticide exposure levels (for example glyphosate) - how much we can tolerate every day for the rest of our lives.
-These agencies are our guardians, our gatekeepers.
+The international pesticide toxicity assessment agencies - US Environmental Protection Agency, the World Health Organisation and the European Commission - declare permitted pesticide exposure levels (for example glyphosate) - how much the population can tolerate every day for the rest of our lives.
+These agencies are gatekeepers.
 Governments confer with these agencies to approve of new pesticides or to raise residue levels.

 RITE : Requirement for Independent Toxicity Evaluations.

-These 9 demands, or principles directly reflect the inadequacies, inconsistencies and conflicts of interest endemic in the existing assessment institutions - the European Commission (and within the EC, the RMS & EFSA), World Health Organisation and the US Environmental Protection Agency.
+These 10 demands, or principles have been developed to remove the opacity, the inconsistencies, outdated 20th century scientific dogma and conflicts of interest within the existing assessment institutions - the European Commission (and within the EC, the RMS & EFSA), World Health Organisation and the US Environmental Protection Agency.

-Where is the endocrine research?
+Where is the endocrine research concerning the full formulation?
 The thyroid research?